GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/prometheus-demo.md

 We will use [node exporter](https://github.com/prometheus/node_exporter) to monitor the host system and send metrics to GreptimeCloud via [Prometheus](https://prometheus.io/).

-To begin, create a new directory named `quick-start-prometheus` to house our project.
+To begin, create a new directory named `quick-start-prometheus` to host our project.
 Create a docker compose file named `compose.yml` and add the following:

 ```yaml
 services: